 On Dominica's western side, this is one beach in a long stretch of beaches popular for it's coral reefs.
 Plenty of underwater fauna can be seen here in these clear blue waters.

-Unfortunately, public restrooms aren't available, which is something to consider if you plan to spend a full day in the sun.
+Unfortunately, restrooms will not be available here, which is something to consider if you're bringing the kids, or plan to spend all day outside.

-is the closest town and is an area with plenty to do, but yet isn't overcrowded.
-From the coast, Salisbury is just up the road, maybe a half mile (three quarters of a kilometer).
+The town ofis close-by and is a region with interesting things to do, yet is never overly congested.
+From the beach, Salisbury is not far away, roughly a half mile (three quarters of a kilometer).

 |Stonedge Safari Lodge||0.3||NW||Hostel|

 When you're starving for a midday meal, the area around this beach has plenty to offer, and you won't have to look too far from the sea.
 One of the closest places to eat is.
 This restaurant has a menu featuring International cuisine.
 Visitors often rave about their crepes.
 You'll have the option of walking or taking a cab since it's just a short distance away.

 The table below provides a list of dining options near this beach.